Triangular decompositions: Reedy algebras and quasi-hereditary algebras: Reedy algebras

 For the degree function $\deg(e_a)=1$, $\deg(e_b)=2$, $\deg(e_c)=3$ and $\deg(e_d)=4$, the algebra $A$ is Reedy with $A^+ = A$ and $A^- = S$.
 Choosing instead $\deg(e_a)=1$, $\deg(e_b)=2$, $\deg(e_c)=2$ and $\deg(e_d)=3$, the algebra $A$ is Reedy again with $A^+ = A$ and $A^- = S$.
 This shows that degree functions do not have to be injective.

 For the degree function $\deg(e_a)=4$, $\deg(e_b)=2$, $\deg(e_c)=3$ and $\deg(e_d)=1$, the algebra $A$ is Reedy with $A^+ = S$ and $A^- = A$.

 For the degree function $\deg(e_a)=4$, $\deg(e_b)=3$, $\deg(e_c)=1$ and $\deg(e_d)=2$, the algebra $A$ is not Reedy for any choice of $A^+$ and $A^-$.
 Indeed, suppose that such subalgebras existed.
 Using degree considerations and taking into account the shape of the quiver $Q$, condition (iii) of Definition \ref{def:Reedy} would yield $e_bA^-e_a=e_bAe_a$.
 In a similar manner, one would obtain $e_dA^-e_b=e_dAe_b$ and $e_cAe_a=e_cA^-e_a$.
 Consequently, $ k\cong e_dAe_bAe_a=e_dA^-e_bA^-e_a$ would be a subspace of $e_dA^-e_a$.
 But then, by condition (iii), the vector space $e_dAe_a$ would be at least two-dimensional, which is a contradiction.
-In \cite[Example 2.3]{Koe1}, it is shown that this ordering gives $A$ a quasi-hereditary structure for which there is no exact Borel subalgebra (the notation used in \cite{Koe1} corresponds to the one used here, cf. Remark~\ref{rem:heredity chain of Reedy} below).
-It also follows by Theorem~\ref{thm:characterization} below, that there is no Reedy decomposition. \end{example}
+An alternative argument is as follows.
+Consider the ordering on the simple $A$-modules that reflects the chosen degree function.
+In \cite[Example 2.3]{Koe1}, it is shown that this ordering gives $A$ a quasi-hereditary structure for which there is no exact Borel subalgebra (the notation used in \cite{Koe1} corresponds to the one used here, as explained later on in Corollary~\ref{cor:heredity chain of Reedy}).
+This, together with \cite[Theorem 4.22]{DS}, also shows that the algebra $A$ is not Reedy for this degree function. \end{example}

 \begin{example} This example sketches a construction that can be used to produce Reedy algebras $A$ from given algebras $A^+$ and $A^-$.

 Let $A^+$ and $A^-$ be basic algebras contained in some other algebra $\Lambda$.
 Assume that $\Lambda$ contains a set $E = \{e_0, \dots , e_n\}$ of primitive idempotents, which are also contained in $A^+$ and $A^-$.
 Suppose there is a degree function on $\Lambda$ such that $A^+$ and $A^-$ satisfy conditions (i) and (ii) in the definition of Reedy algebra, with respect to $E$.
 Set $S \coloneqq k e_0 \times \dots\times k e_n$ and assume that $S = A^+ \cap A^-$ (where the intersection is taken in $\Lambda$) is a maximal semisimple subalgebra of $A^+$ as well as of $A^-$.
 This yields decompositions $A^+ = S \oplus \rad(A^+)$ and $A^- = S \oplus \rad(A^-)$.